 We now turn to the second-stage results for the causal impact of supply-shock-induced increases in imported intensity on domestic skill intensity, which are reported in columns (5) and (6).
-The point estimate for the coefficient for importing from labor-abundant countries is now 5.51 to 5.81 and statistically highly significant.
-By contrast, the point estimate for the impact of offshoring to skill abundant countries is between -1.7 and -4.28 and only marginally significant.
+The point estimate for the coefficient for importing from labor-abundant countries is now 5.51 to 5.81 and statistically highly significant.55 By contrast, the point estimate for the impact of offshoring to skill abundant countries is between -1.7 and -4.28 and only marginally significant.
 The large increase in the magnitude of the coefficients compared to the OLS regression results (compare with columns (7) and (8) of Table 4) deserves a more detailed discussion.

 The most plausible reason why the IV coefficients are much larger than the OLS coefficients is heterogeneity in treatment effects.
 In their presence, the IV estimate measures the causal impact of offshoring on those firms whose import behavior is changed by the foreign supply shocks (compliers).
 By contrast, the OLS coefficient measures the average treatment effect plus a potential endogeneity bias (Angrist and Pischke, 2009).
 If the impact of offshoring on domestic skill intensity is particularly large for compliers (or when the endogeneity bias is negative), the IV estimate will be significantly larger than the OLS coefficient.
 Identifying compliers is not straightforward (see Angrist and Pischke, 2009, chapter 4), but we can investigate for which type of firms and products the foreign supply shocks were particularly large.
 Equation (8) implies that the instrument is given by the interaction of initial-period import shares with the growth rate of foreign supply shocks.
-We see from Table 2 that the firms importing from both sets of locations in the beginning of the sample period were more productive than those importing from these locations at the end of the sample period.
-Moreover, to check if these firms imported different products compared to the average firm in the sample, we regress product-level import shares of each firm on interactions of skill intensity and a dummy for the first year the firm is in the sample.
-We find that - consistent with the model - firms importing in the beginning of the sample imported on average more skill-intensive products (see Appendix Table A-7).
-Finally, we also regress the growth rates of product-level foreign supply shocks from labor-abundant locations on product-level skill intensity and find larger effects for more skill intensive products (Appendix Table A-7).
-Thus, those firms which increased their imports most in response to foreign supply shocks were high-productivity firms that increased imports because they raised the import values of relatively skill intensive products a lot.
-In response, they also increased their domestic skill intensity by more compared to the average importer from labor-abundant countries.
+We see from the last column of Table 1 that the firms importing from both sets of locations in the beginning of the sample period were more productive than those importing from these locations at the end of the sample period.
+Moreover, to check if these firms imported different products compared to the average importer from both sets of locations, we regress product-level import shares of importers from both locations on interactions of skill intensity and a dummy for the first year the firm is in the sample.
+We find that -asin the model - importers from both locations importing in the beginning of the sample period sourced on average more skill-intensive products (see Appendix Table A-7).
+Finally, we also regress the growth rates of product-level foreign supply shocks from labor-abundant locations on product-level skill intensity and find larger effects for more skill-intensive products (Appendix Table A-7).
+Thus, those importers from both sets of locations which increased their imports most in response to foreign supply shocks were high-productivity firms that increased imports because they raised the import values of relatively skill-intensive products substantially.
+In response, they also increased their domestic skill intensity by more compared to the average importer from both sets of locations.
 This is consistent with the results from Section 2.4, where we showed that those firms responding most to reductions in offshoring costs to labor-abundant countries in terms of domestic skill intensity are (i) high-productivity firms, (ii) in particular when cost reductions are stronger for more skill-intensive products.

-51Moreover, note that just identified IV is median-unbiased (see, e.g., Angrist and Pischke, 2008, Chapter 4), so that even in the presence of weak instruments the IV estimates would still be consistent but their standard errors would become very large.
+$^{^{54}}$ Moreover, note that just identified IV is median-unbiased (see, e.g., Angrist and Pischke, 2008, Chapter 4), so that even in the presence of weak instruments the IV estimates would still be consistent but their standard errors would become very large.